ruchikarajodiya25/ruchika-portfolio/README.md

 # Ruchika Rajodiya
-Software Engineer | Full-Stack & Backend Developer
+**Full-Stack Software Engineer (Frontend & Backend)**

-I build practical web and backend applications with a focus on clean APIs, reliable data handling, and simple user experiences.
+I build full-stack web applications with a strong focus on clean user interfaces, well-designed APIs, and reliable backend systems.
-I have hands-on internship experience working on real codebases, debugging issues, writing tests, and collaborating in Agile teams.
+I have hands-on experience working on real projects, implementing features end-to-end, fixing bugs, writing tests, and collaborating in Agile teams.

 ---

 ## About Me
-- Full-stack mindset with strong backend interest
+- Strong full-stack mindset covering both frontend and backend development
-- Comfortable with APIs, databases, and end-to-end features
+- Comfortable designing APIs, handling data, and connecting UI with backend services
-- I like building software that is easy to use and easy to maintain
+- I enjoy building applications that are simple to use, scalable, and easy to maintain

 ---